intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/open_webui_with_ollama_quickstart.md

     .. code-block:: bash

        set no_proxy=localhost,127.0.0.1
-       start-windows.bat
+       start_windows.bat

     .. note:

-    If you have difficulty accessing the huggingface repositories, you may use a mirror, e.g. add `set HF_ENDPOINT=https://hf-mirror.com` before running `start-windows.bat`.
+    If you have difficulty accessing the huggingface repositories, you may use a mirror, e.g. add `set HF_ENDPOINT=https://hf-mirror.com` before running `start_windows.bat`.
 ```